Logo for PSRW

 Panel 1: Ethics in Government

-Chair: Mr. Ryan Gadzo (Erie County)
+Chair: Ryan Gadzo (Erie County, Department of Aging)

-Confirmed Panelists:
+Panelists:

 Panel 2: MPA Student Research - Students from MPA programs throughout NYS invited to present their research